Make-School-Courses/ACE1000/README.md

 Complete your blog posts and post two comments by the end of class time (Friday 1.10pm for Section A; Friday 5.40pm for Section B).
 Update your url links to the blog posts and comments on the tracker and on Gradescope.

-Please be careful while updating your links on the tracker as to not move/edit/change your other classmates' entry
+Please be careful while updating your links on the tracker as to not move/edit/change your other classmates' entry.

 ## Evaluation

 To pass this course you must meet the following requirements:

-- Complete Assignments 1 to 4 and all the blog posts assignments
+- Complete all 6 assigments and 10 blog posts.
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences